timbru31/SilkSpawners/README.md

 silkspawners.silkdrop (true) -
 Allows you to use silk touch to acquire mob spawner items

-silkspawners.eggdrop (true) -
+silkspawners.destroydrop (true) -
-Allows you to destroy mob spawners to acquire mob spawn eggs
+Allows you to destroy mob spawners to acquire mob spawn eggs / iron bars / XP (as configured)

 silkspawners.viewtype (true) -
 Allows you to view the spawner type using /spawner